jholtgreven-max/xrpl-toml/index.md

 ### Donate via Wallet Address

-You may also send XRP directly to the following wallet address:
+You may also send XRP directly to the following wallet address, using the XRP network (no destination tag required):

+rAW9kzFLg5ZDwfTLJu35AcNRf2TbTezJe

 ## File Location